thecollekta/alx-backend-python/Django-signals_orm-0x04/README.md

 - **User Authentication**: Secure user registration and authentication
 - **Conversations**: Create and manage conversations between users
 - **Real-time Messaging**: Send and receive messages in conversations
+- **Message History**: Track and view complete edit history of messages
 - **Notifications**: Automatic notifications for new messages
 - **RESTful API**: Built with Django REST Framework